Flaxseeds

 The Science

-- Grinding is essential -- whole seeds pass through undigested
+- ALA from ground flaxseed incorporates into cell membranes within 2 weeks.
+Grinding is essential -- whole seeds pass through the GI tract undigested.

 Key Nutrients